A Mechanistic Analysis of Transformers for Dynamical Systems

-These errors stem directly from the overlapping limit cycles observed in the latent space: the learned representation is predictive but not injective with respect to the underlying flow fields.
-Points that share similar latent coordinates may correspond to different dynamical regimes, and without parameter information the reconstruction cannot disambiguate between them.
-When the Reynolds number is provided as additional input (Figure~\ref{fig:cylinder_recon_w_Re}), this ambiguity is resolved and reconstruction quality improves dramatically, with accurate recovery of the velocity field across the entire domain.
+The error pattern is therefore consistent with the overlap observed in the latent space: similar latent coordinates can correspond to distinct wake configurations when the parameter is not specified.

+By contrast, the parameter-aware latent representation supports an accurate reconstruction across the domain.
+The difference field is nearly featureless at the plotted scale, indicating that the latent coordinates retain the information needed to identify both the phase of the shedding cycle and the Reynolds-number-dependent spatial structure.
+The reconstruction therefore confirms that explicit parameter conditioning does more than reduce scalar prediction error.
+It makes the learned representation more nearly injective with respect to the physical flow fields.

+To verify that this conclusion is not an artifact of a particular train-test split or of the Geometric Harmonics fit, we perform a 5-fold cross-validation study using identical reconstruction hyperparameters for both models.
+Across folds, the parameter-aware representation achieves a full-field test MAE of $(1.12 \pm 0.17) \times 10^{-4}$ and a wake-region MAE of $(2.48 \pm 0.40) \times 10^{-4}$.
+The parameter-unaware representation gives substantially larger errors, with a full-field test MAE of $(7.45 \pm 0.57) \times 10^{-3}$ and a wake-region MAE of $(1.33 \pm 0.11) \times 10^{-2}$.
+Thus, the parameter-unaware reconstruction error is about 70 times larger over the full field and about 50 times larger in the wake.
+The small fold-to-fold variability relative to this gap indicates that the difference is a property of the learned latent representation, rather than a regression artifact.
+More details regarding the reconstruction are reported in \ref{sec:cylinder_recon}.